- Date – 7-9 November 2021

 The Dharma-Dhamma traditions of Hinduism and Buddhism, together with other religious persuasions of the East, have distinctly holistic and inclusive answers to the challenges of the emerging post-Covid world order.
 The Dharma-Dhamma approach to environment, holistic healthcare, human-centric development and human dignity can act as a defining wisdom for mankind in its endeavour for survival and progress on the principles of peaceful coexistence, non-violence, truth, amity and respect for all other forms of life.
 In effect, the Dharma-Dhamma traditions can play a vital role in shaping both the individual lifestyles as well as the politics and governance for recovering and moving forward from the ravages of the pandemic, laying the foundation for a happier and healthier future where society and nature can coexist in a harmonious spirit.

-India Foundation, in collaboration with Nalanda University, is organising the 6th Dharma-Dhamma Conference on 19-21 November 2021, in Nalanda, Bihar, India.
+Nalanda University in collaboration with India Foundation is organising the 6th Dharma-Dhamma Conference on 7-9 November 2021, in Nalanda University, Bihar, India.
 The 6th Dharma Dhamma Conference will examine the ways and means by which Dharma-Dhamma traditions can play that vital role at this critical turning point in human existence.
 The Conference aims to bring together religious, political and thought leaders from Dharma-Dhamma traditions to ponder over building a philosophical framework for the emerging new world order.

 Call for Papers

 The theme of 6th Dharma Dhamma Conference is “Dharma-Dhamma Traditions in building the Post-Covid World Order”.
-India Foundation and Nalanda University invites innovative Research Papers for presentation on the following sub-themes.
+Nalanda University and India Foundation invite innovative Research Papers for presentation on the following sub-themes.

 - Traditional Resources and Modern Crises